noelAngelo/airflow-dbt-databricks/README.md

 4. Trigger the DAGs manually or configure them to run on a schedule.

 The DAGs included in this repository use HTTP requests to trigger dbt jobs in dbt Cloud and Databricks jobs in Databricks.
 These DAGs can be modified to fit your specific use case and can be extended to include additional tasks and dependencies.

+## Challenges

+### Elementary Data

+hoarding of ownership - repository contains both codebases from Airflow & dbt project.

+- in the `managed_adventureworks` DAG, the process to trigger are as follows:
+  - install python dependencies
+  - clone repository
+  - run `edr` using elementary CLI

+## Potential Mitigations

+### Elementary Data
+1. use GitHub Actions - a GitHub [Action](https://github.com/elementary-data/run-elementary-action) already exists that can be used to trigger elementary CLI

 ## Screenshots